Who controls personal information collected by Bright Horizons?

 - Mail: Attn - Legal Department, 2 Crown Court, Rushden, Northamptonshire, NN10 6BS UK

 How does Bright Horizons protect your personal information?

-Bright Horizons utilises appropriate technical, administrative and physical safeguards to protect against loss, unauthorised access, destruction, misuse, modification and improper disclosure of the personal information we collect in both physical and electronic format.
+Bright Horizons utilizes appropriate technical, administrative and physical safeguards to protect against loss, unauthorized access, destruction, misuse, modification and improper disclosure of the personal information we collect in both physical and electronic format.
 We provide information security awareness training to our staff and conduct periodic quality assurance audits.
 However, no computer system or information can ever be fully protected against every possible hazard.
 As a result, Bright Horizons cannot guarantee the security and privacy of the information you provide to us.

 In addition, you play a valuable part in protecting the security of your information.
 Your password to access your registration information should never be shared with anyone and should be changed frequently.
-After you have finished using our site, you should log out and exit your browser to prevent unauthorised users from returning to your online Bright Horizons account.
-If you believe that someone has improperly used or provided information about you that you did not authorise, please contact us immediately in one of ways provided below.
+After you have finished using our site, you should log out and exit your browser to prevent unauthorized users from returning to your online Bright Horizons account.
+If you believe that someone has improperly used or provided information about you that you did not authorize, please contact us immediately in one of ways provided below.

 What are the terms for you to use Bright Horizons websites?

 - Passive Information Collection: As you navigate through a website, certain information can be passively collected (that is, gathered without your actively providing the information) using various technologies and means, such as Internet Protocol addresses, cookies, Internet tags, and navigational data collection.